You know how there are days when nothing really makes sense, and the simple act of getting out of bed requires an extra effort?

 - Forever is not an option.
 That’s the main premise of your existence.
 Things and emotions don’t last.
 Everything has an expiration date.
 Beauty, happiness, sadness, even love.
 It all transforms with the passage of time.
 Nothing is static.
 Enjoy your emotions while they last.
 Being able to feel intensely is a blessing, and not everyone can.
 Yes.
 It often hurts, but you can choose to transform the pain and fear into creative output, instead of turning to your Nutella and crying yourself out.
 That’s what true alchemy is all about.

 - Nothing is happening right now.
 Look around you.
-There you are, staring at the screen. 😳 Nothing is really happening.
-If you are anxious it’s because you are letting either the past or the future bug you.
+There you are, staring at the screen.
+Nothing is really happening.
+If you are anxious it’s because you are letting either the past or the future bother you.
 Right now, you are ok.
 Just breathe.

 - Some things just are.
 Don’t build a story around what happened.
-Don’t try to solve them, or change them.
-Let them be.
+Don’t try to solve it, or change it.
+Let it be.
 Things happen without a specific reason, and not because you are a good/bad/average person.
 Pain happens.
 Now, let go.

 - Believe in angels.
 More than once I’ve had this feeling of absolute love and complicity for certain people who, by chance, enter into my life without any warning.
 They suddenly become my center, but after a while they leave unexpectedly.
 I believe in angels.
 Yes.
 Some of the people in your life, are just messengers.
 No matter how much you love them, or how hard you want them to stay, once they’ve delivered their message and male you realize unexpected things about who you are, you need to let them go.
 And it’s ok.